 But what happens if Bill denies fault?
 What if Bill blames Sue, saying she swerved in front of his car and that's why he wrecked into her?

 Now there's a dispute, which complicates things.
 When neither party wants to admit fault, it's up to Sue to prove that Bill caused the wreck.
-If Sue can't prove it, she'll recover nothing.
+If Sue can't prove it, she win no money.

 How Much Money Is The Accident Costing You?

 Look at things like your medical bills (past and future), lost income and so fourth.
 How much money will this accident cost you?
-And how much money are you comfortable handling?
-Some people feel confidant handling claims that are $500, $2,000 or even $5,000 on their own.
+And how much money are you comfortable handling on your own?
+What amout of money are you willing to risk losing?
+Some people feel confidant handling claims that are worth $500, $2,000 or even $5,000 on their own.
 However, when doctor's bills, hospital fees and other costs continue to mount, lots of people turn to a personal injury attorney for help.

 You have to decide at what level your case becomes too big to handle yourself, and how much money you're willing to risk losing should the claim not go in your favor.